Particles

 const phase::which_phase& a_phase,

-Here, the template parameter P is the particle type and the template parameter particleScalarField is a C++ pointer-to-member-function.
-This function must have the indicated signature const Real& P::particleScalarField() const or the signature Real P::particleScalarField() const.
-The pointer-to-member particleScalarField indicates the variable to be deposited on the mesh.
-This function pointer does not need to return a member in the particle class.
+Here, the template parameter P is the particle type and the template parameter MemberFunc is a C++ pointer-to-member-function that returns Ret, which must either be a Real or a RealVect.
+In addition, the function will accept const Real& or const RealVect&.
+The pointer-to-member MemberFunc indicates the variable to be deposited on the mesh, and must have return type Ret.
+This function pointer does not need to return a member in the particle class, but it must be marked const.

 Next, the input arguments to depositParticles are the output mesh data holder (must have exactly one or SpaceDim components), the realm and phase where the particles live, and the particles themselves (a_particles).
 Finally, the flag a_forceIrregNGP permits the user to enforce nearest grid-point deposition in cut-cells.
-This option is motivated by the fact that some applications might require hard mass conservation, and the user can ensure that mass is never deposited into covered grid cells.
+This option is motivated by the fact that some applications might require hard mass conservation, and the user can then ensure that mass is never deposited into covered grid cells.

 The input argument a_depositionType indicates the deposition method, while a_coarseFineDeposition deposition modifications near refinement boundaries.
 These are discussed below.